AxonIQ/reference-guide/1.1-concepts/messaging-concepts.md

 > **Note**
 >
-> Unit of Work works with messages.
+> The Unit of Work revolves around messages.
 It is always started with a message to be processed.
-As a result of Unit of Work execution (`executeWithResult(...)`) we always get a `ResultMessage`.
-As a payload of `ResultMessage` we get the actual execution result.
-If there were problems during message processing, we get an exceptional `ResultMessage` - `isExceptional()` will return `true` and `exceptionResult()` will get us the actual `Throwable` indicating what went wrong.
+> As a result of a Unit-of-Work's execution (`executeWithResult(...)`) a `ResultMessage` will be returned and the actual execution result will be the payload of that `ResultMessage`.
+> If problems arose during message processing, we get an exceptional `ResultMessage` - `isExceptional()` will return `true` and `exceptionResult()` will get us the actual `Throwable` indicating what went wrong.

 A `UnitOfWork` knows several phases.
 Each time it progresses to another phase, the listeners are notified.